-Any student who attended after 1983 can request an eTranscript using our third party transcript processing service. eTranscripts are offical and can be provided to a valid email address on the same day of the request.
+- Any student who attended after 1983

+can request a paper or eTranscript using

+our third party transcript processing

+service. eTranscripts are official and can

+be provided to a valid email address on

+the same day of the request.

-Current or recent (within 2 1/2 years) students have active accounts with the College and should request a transcript using their myCommNet account.
+- Recent students having active accounts with the College and should request transcripts using their myCommNet account.

+- Visit the Registrar's website for links to our transcript service.